beckn/missions/UEI/implementation_guide_P2P_energy_trade.md

 ### on_search

+BAP receives a response with a catalog.

 **on_search with catalog of results**

-- The catalog that comes back has a list of providers.
+- The catalog contains a list of providers.
-- Each provider has a list of items.
+- Each provider offers a list of items.
-- Each item is the catalog listing solar energy.
+- Each item in the catalog represents a solar energy listing, including the number of units available and the price per unit.

 ```
 {